Skip to content

 Key revenue drivers for agencies:

 Agencies typically price property management voice AI packages at $297-597/month.
-Realistic gross margins land in the 40-65% range once you account for both the Trillet White-Label platform fee (Studio $99/month or Agency $299/month, as of June 2026) and per-minute usage.
-Margins climb toward the top of that range as you add clients, because the flat platform fee is spread across more accounts.
+Realistic gross margins span roughly 33-87% once you account for both the Trillet White-Label platform fee (Studio $99/month or Agency $299/month, as of June 2026) and per-minute usage.
+Margins land near the bottom of that range on your very first client and climb toward the high end as you add clients, because the flat platform fee is spread across more accounts.
 The detailed cost model below shows exactly how this works.

 What Property Management AI Agents Need to Handle